jimmmmothy/Belote-Enterprise/docs/Architectural Choices Report.md

 ---

 ### Database
 Currently, **no database is integrated**.
-All state is kept in memory during runtime.
+All state is kept in memory during runtime for the sake of development haste.
 Persistent storage (e.g., user accounts, finished games, statistics) will be introduced later when additional services like login/registration and scoring are implemented.

 ---